MLPAT Registration - Holders of overseas qualification

 Once you have completed your online application, you will receive a confirmation email with a checklist that is to be included along with the following documentation:

-- If requested by the Council, you may also need to supply a complete academic syllabus (curriculum), detailing the contents of each subject and hours required for each year of study.
+- Complete academic syllabus (curriculum), detailing the contents of each subject and hours required for each year of study;

 English Language Requirements

-Communicating laboratory results and liaising with medical staff and colleagues is a core competency required of a medical laboratory pre-analytical technologist working within the laboratory environment.
-The Medical Sciences Council has reviewed its English language requirements for overseas-trained registration applicants.
+Communicating laboratory results and liaising with medical staff and colleagues is a core competency required of a medical laboratory technologist working within the laboratory environment.

 For more information on undertaking an IELTS assessment click here:www.ielts.org